Thursday, 26 April 2012

 TRANSLATION NOTES

-(1) en baisant - I get criticised for avoiding the direct , everyday English translation of the verb baiser q’n, but I think it would shock an audience
+(1) en baisant - I get criticised (see comments below) for avoiding the direct , everyday English translation of the verb baiser q’n, but I think "while fucking" would shock an English audience a bit too much.
+In French "un baiser" means "a kiss" and gives the word a gentle association.
+The noun and verb in English mean just the one thing and are absolutely blunt.

 (2) qu'on lui déride les fesses – The play of words is from the expression ; »dérider le front à quelqu’un.
 Taking the furrows from the brow means restoring a state of happiness, and by the change from brow to bum, we understand that it is sexual pleasure.